Ecwid/ecwid-api-docs/includes/_store_profile.md

-accountNickName | string | Store owner nickname on the Ecwid forums accountEmail | string | Store owner email availableFeatures | Array\<*string*\> | A list of the premium features available on the store's pricing plan
+accountNickName | string | Store owner nickname on the Ecwid forums accountEmail | string | Store owner email availableFeatures | Array\<*string*\> | A list of the premium features available on the store's pricing plan whiteLabel | boolean | `true` if Ecwid brand is not mentioned in merchant's interface, `false` otherwise.
+Read only

 #### Settings
 Field | Type | Description